Public domain compilers include Poly/ML, SML of New Jersey and Moscow ML. There is also MLton, which generates stand-alone executables.

 Other applications of ML include the Fox Project, my very own Isabelle system and ALF.

-Related functional languages include Caml (which is very similar to Standard ML, with only minor syntactic and semantic differences)and Haskell (which has lazy evaluation and a very powerful polymorphic type system).
+Related functional languages include OCaml (which is broadly similar to Standard ML, though with some syntactic and semantic differences) and Haskell (which has lazy evaluation and a very powerful polymorphic type system).

 Real World Applications of Functional Programming